KoukiHamzaa/worldemojis/README.md

 This project is an interactive web-based replica of the "Emoji World" (عالم الإيموجي) board game.
 It aims to provide a digital version of the game for testing and demonstration purposes, with the eventual goal of creating printable assets.

-## Project Status (as of May 27, 2025 - 20:29 UTC)
+## Project Status (as of May 30, 2025)

 The website currently features:
-*   A display of the game board.
+*   A display of the game board using SVG for precise visual fidelity.
-*   Interactive illustrated cards and prompt cards.
+*   Interactive illustrated cards with flip animation.
-*   Card flipping animation: Clicking a card reveals its corresponding pair.
+*   Card flipping animation: Clicking a card reveals its corresponding prompt.
 *   **Corrected Card Orientation:**
-    *   Front side (illustration or prompt text) is displayed vertically (portrait).
+    *   Front side (illustration) is displayed vertically (portrait).
-    *   Back side (prompt text or illustration) is displayed horizontally (landscape).
+    *   Back side (prompt text) is displayed horizontally (landscape).
     *   The text layout on the horizontal back matches the reference image (Arabic text -> Star separator -> English text).
     *   Card expansion issue during flip is fixed.
 *   Bilingual support (English/Arabic) with a language toggle.